PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCNNNN-Support-Experimental-Features.md

 #### PowerShell Class and Members

+> NOTE: Not implemented in the first iteration of the feature work.

 PowerShell Class is generated during the script compilation, so runtime checks have no control over it.
 If an experimental feature of a module involves new declaration of PowerShell Class, the PowerShell Class will be exposed through `using Module <module-name>` even if the experimental feature is not enabled.

-The proposal to this scenario is to also apply the `[Experimental()]` attribute to PowerShell Class and its members.
+The proposal to this scenario is to also apply the `ExperimentalAttribute` to PowerShell Class and its members.
 When processing `TypeDefinitionAst`, PowerShell can filter out a `TypeDefinitionAst` node depending on whether the experimental feature is enabled and the `ExperimentAction` value.
 The filtering will need to be done in the following places (could be more):